operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

   # replaces is optional.
 It is the name of the bundle that is replaced
   # by this entry.
 It must be present in the entry list, unless this
-  # entry is the channel tail.
+  # entry is a channel tail.
 Channel tails are allowed to have replaces
   # values that are not present in the entry list.
   replaces: foo.v0.2.1